pftom/tuture-slate/docs/walkthroughs/01-installing-slate.md

 // Import React dependencies.
 import React, { useEffect, useMemo, useState } from "react";
-// Import the Slate editor factory. import { createEditor } from 'tuture-slate'
+// Import the Slate editor factory. import { createEditor } from 'slate'

-// Import the Slate components and React plugin. import { Slate, Editable, withReact } from 'tuture-slate-react'
+// Import the Slate components and React plugin. import { Slate, Editable, withReact } from 'slate-react'
 ```

 Before we use those imports, let's start with an empty `<App>` component: